Haru-Tachibana/Fisho-vs-Whiskers/README.md

 ## Overview

 **Fisho vs Whiskers** is a simple 1v1 card battle game (User vs AI) where both sides aim to be the first to empty their hands.
-Built as a small web-based experience, the project emphasizes:
+Built as a small web-based experience, the project emphasises:

 * Fast-paced gameplay
-* Simple yet strategic mechanics
+* Simple but strategic mechanics
 * A cute, fun theme for casual players

 This document explains not just the *how*, but also the *why* behind design and implementation decisions.